EENCloud/api-docs/source/includes/_api_asset.md

 HTTP Status Code | Description
 ---------------- | -----------
-201 | Request has been created and webhook will be triggered upon completion or error
+201 | Request has been created and webhook will be triggered upon completion or error 400 | Unexpected or non-identifiable arguments are supplied 401 | Unauthorized due to invalid session cookie
+403 | Forbidden due to the user missing the necessary privileges

 <!--===================================================================-->
 ## Get List of Images